 You see the word "saponification" in the ingredients list but you don't really know what it means.

-The alkali that are used to mix with oil to make soap have changed a lot in the last 300 years.
-Modern day alkali are naturally occurring sodium hydroxide, which creates a soap bar or naturally occurring potassium hydroxide which creates a soft or liquid soap.
-You run the chemical reaction long enough to verify that all of the alkali is used (zero left in the batch) and add the glycerin back into the base and voila!
+The alkali that are used to mix with oil when making soap have changed a lot in the last 300 years.
+Modern day alkali are naturally occurring sodium hydroxide, which creates a bar soap or naturally occurring potassium hydroxide which creates a soft or liquid soap.
+The chemical reaction continues long enough to verify that all of the alkali is used (zero left in the batch) and then the glycerin is added back into the base and...voila!
 The purest, most natural product that you can find.

-4-Legger uses the highest ingredients to produce the purest soaps.
-Not only will your 4-Legger feel the difference in their skin and coat, but YOU will feel the difference too.
-That's what sets our dog soaps and shampoos apart from all the others.
+4-Legger uses the highest quality ingredients to produce the purest soaps.
+Not only will your 4-Legger feel the difference on their skin and coat, but YOU will feel the difference too.
+That's what sets our dog shampoos apart from all the others.